MichaelReiter/CSC360/README.md

 # CSC360
 Coursework from CSC 360 (Fall 2016) at UVic.

-The major concepts of operating systems and study of the interrelationships between the operating system and the architecture of computer systems.
+This course focused on the major concepts of operating systems and study of the interrelationships between the operating system and the architecture of computer systems.
 Some topics covered included
 - Operating system structures
 - Concurrent programming techniques